IULATERM-TRL-UPF/TEMA/README.md

 💡**Highlight**:

 1. TEMA for Enhancing Low-Resource Language Models: The Token Embedding Mapping Algorithm (TEMA) is the central proposal aimed at improving the quality of language models for low-resource languages.
-It maps the token embeddings from a richly pre-trained model in a data-rich language (L1) to a poorly pre-trained model in a low-resource language (L2), resulting in a richer and more accurate L2 model​(ACL2024_ingles).
+It maps the token embeddings from a richly pre-trained model in a data-rich language (L1) to a poorly pre-trained model in a low-resource language (L2), resulting in a richer and more accurate L2 model​.

-2. Competitive Results and Reduced Perplexity: Experiments show that the L2 model enhanced with TEMA reduces perplexity and achieves state-of-the-art results on semantic tasks such as SuperGLUE, outperforming other approaches like multilingual models or traditional transfer learning techniques​(ACL2024_ingles).
+2. Competitive Results and Reduced Perplexity: Experiments show that the L2 model enhanced with TEMA reduces perplexity and achieves state-of-the-art results on semantic tasks such as SuperGLUE, outperforming other approaches like multilingual models or traditional transfer learning techniques​.

 3. Significant Impact on Languages with Complex Morphologies: TEMA was evaluated using Quechua, a low-resource language with complex morphology.
-The results demonstrated that TEMA substantially improves the semantic representation of tokens and accuracy in tasks such as part-of-speech tagging and named entity recognition, compared to other methods​(ACL2024_ingles).
+The results demonstrated that TEMA substantially improves the semantic representation of tokens and accuracy in tasks such as part-of-speech tagging and named entity recognition, compared to other methods​.

 ## ⚙Requirements